hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 ## Sensitivity Tables:

 - Input and Output variables must be on the same spreadsheet
+- **Alt+A+W+T**.
+This option is under Data and then What if analysis.
+This option is called Data Table (but actually these are sensitivity tables).
+Mind the difference from the Data Table described below.

+## Data Tables:

+- **You can create Data Tables, via Alt+H+T.** It will apply some sort of formatting by default.
+If you wish, **remove the formatting via, Alt+JT+S+C.**
+- Data Tables create a structured table, out of your data stored as a table.
+Then you can refer to these tables by their names, and column names elsewhere.
+- Other benefits include, **automatic totals/average/count/etc.** in the last row via **Ctrl+Shift+T**.
+Filtering/sorting etc. is much easier.

 ## Solver and Goal Seek:

 - For Goal Seek to work, there should be circular references.
 Remove the circular references.
 I